HOME |

 another gender.
 This is separate from biological sex.

-even expressing the disconnect as soon as they can talk.
+sex characteristics, even expressing the disconnect as

-Other transgender and gender-expansive people recognize
+gender-expansive people recognize their gender identity

-their gender identity during adolescence or adulthood.
+during adolescence or adulthood.

 Individuals whose